 Depending on the season, the day at KL Lublin started at 5 or 6 am.
 Prisoners were required to quickly get dressed, make their plank beds and eat their morning meal which consisted of a cup of black chicory coffee without sugar, infusion of weed or watered down soup with some wholemeal flour.

-Prisoner functionaries played an important role in the structure of the camp.
-For their assistance in keeping the other prisoners under strict control, they were rewarded with considerable privileges.
-On the authority granted to them by the camp command often hinged the life or death of their fellow inmates.
-The brutality of these functionaries, exacerbated by their constant fear of losing their privileged position, met with strong disdain.
+Functionary prisoners played an important role in the camp organisation.
+For their assistance in keeping the other prisoners under strict control, they were rewarded with considerable privileges.The use of that authority granted to the functionaries by the camp command often determined the fate of the numerous subordinate inmates.

 Already during the camp’s operation, two commandants of Majdanek: Karl Otto Koch and Arthur Hermann Florstedt, were arrested, convicted and sentenced to death for abuse of authority.